Lemon Blueberry Layer Cake

 This post may contain affiliate links.
 Please see my disclosure policy.

 Lemon blueberry layer cake makes the perfect summer layer cake!
-Bursting with fresh blueberries and plenty of bright citrus flavor, this fluffy and delicious lemon cake is dotted with blueberries and topped with swirls of cream cheese buttercream frosting.
+Bursting with fresh blueberries and plenty of bright citrus flavor, this fluffy and delicious lemon cake is dotted with blueberries and topped with swirls of lemon cream cheese frosting.
+Recipe makes one 8-inch layer cake.

 Perfect Lemon Blueberry Layer Cake